 It is highly recommended that you stretch the gluteal muscles, as well as the piriformis muscles.

-Chiropractic care can assist you with:
+Chiropractic care may assist with:

 - Relevant adjustments to the spine, pelvis, sacrum as well as hip may be required to relieve the pressure from the nerve being trapped from the piriformis muscle.